Tessa’s Recipe Rundown

 The Sugar

-Don’t reduce the sugar in these brownies, as this will cause dry, crumbly brownies that will stale faster.
+Don’t reduce the sugar in this Brownie Recipe, as this will cause dry, crumbly brownies that will stale faster.
 Learn more about sugar’s functions in brownies here.

 The Eggs

-These Chewy Brownies use two whole eggs plus an additional egg yolk for extra chewiness and richness.
+These Chewy Brownies use two whole eggs plus an additional egg yolk for EXTRA chewiness and richness.
 Using cold eggs prevents doming and increases moisture.

 The Flour

-A small amount of all-purpose flour is essential for creating chewy brownies – but avoid adding too much, as this can cause dry, cakey brownies.
-Use a digital kitchen scale to prevent accidental overmeasuring.
+A small amount of all-purpose flour is essential for creating Chewy Brownies — but avoid adding too much, as this can cause dry, cakey brownies.
+Use a digital kitchen scale to prevent accidental over measuring.
 If you don’t have a digital scale, use the spoon-and-level method described here.

-Cornstarch mimics the texture of box mix brownies, creating thicker, chewier brownies with a nice shiny crust.
-Don’t skip it if possible!
+Cornstarch mimics the texture of box mix brownies, creating thicker, chewier brownies with a nice shiny crackly top.
+Don’t skip it if possible.

 Yes!
 Double all ingredients and bake in a 9 by 13-inch light-colored metal baking pan (don’t use a glass pan!) and add a few minutes to the baking time.